kylamonet/up221-Kyla/README.md

 # up221-Kyla
 ## About Me
 My name is Kyla Foreman and I am a second year MURP in the Community Economic Development and Housing (CEDH) concentration.
-I am from Sacramento and yes, I do love the Kings.
+I call Sacramento, California my home.
 I love to prioritize self-care, play fun word or number puzzles (Sudoku is my current favorite), and explore neighborhoods in Los Angeles through food, art, music, and human connections.
 ## Course Description
 * Using GIS and Python, students will learn to critically describe, analyze, and visualize spatial data to address relevant and contemporary urban issues
 ## Learning Objectives